 - Buried items

-If you want the rule to be triggered by users' keyword searches, then create a list of the keywords that you want to trigger the rule.
+- If you want the rule to be triggered by users' keyword searches: Create a list of the keywords that you want to trigger the rule.

-If you want the query to take effect for a category page that Commerce Search powers the product listing grid for, then make a list of the category IDs that you want the rule to modify.
+- If you want the query to take effect for a Bloomreach-powered category page: Make a list of the category IDs that you want the rule to modify.

-Before creating the new bury rule, Lucia needs to plan it.
-She needs to decide if she wants to bury or boost sandals.
-If she wants to continue to boost sandals, then she removes sandals from her mutliple-keyword rule, making it look like this:
+Lucia needs to plan and decide if she wants to bury or boost this Triangle Wall Shelf.
+If she wants to boost this product, then she must remove it from her previous bury rule.